Homelessness in the United States: 2001–2020

+Homelessness increased during the Great Recession in the United States as standards of living fell with less tax revenue available for public services, rising unemployment, and higher foreclosure rates.

-In response to the Great Recession in the United States, President Obama signed several pieces of legislation that addressed the homelessness crisis.
+In response to the Great Recession, President Obama signed several pieces of legislation that addressed the homelessness crisis.
 The American Recovery and Reinvestment Act of 2009 addressed homelessness prevention, in which he allocated an additional $1.5 billion to HUD for the "Homelessness Prevention and Rapid Rehousing Program (HPRP)."
 The purpose of HPRP was to assist individuals and families who are otherwise healthy and not chronically homeless in escaping homelessness or preventing homelessness of the vulnerable population.

 In May 2009, President Obama signed the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act, reauthorizing HUDs Homeless Assistance programs.
 It was part of the Helping Families Save Their Homes Act of 2009.
 The HEARTH act allows for the prevention of homelessness, rapid re-housing, consolidation of housing programs, and new homeless categories.

 In 2011, the Federal government launched of Opening Doors: The Federal Strategic Plan to Prevent and End Homelessness.
 Opening Doors is a publication of the U.S. Interagency Council on Homelessness, which worked with all Federal agencies and many state and local stakeholders on its creation and vision, setting a ten-year path on preventing and ending all types of homelessness.
 This plan was presented to the President and Congress in a White House Ceremony in June 2010.

 I've got economically zero unemployment in my city, and I've got thousands of homeless people that actually are working and just can't afford housing.
 There's nowhere for these folks to move to.

 — Seattle City Council member Mike O'Brien on the explosion of homelessness on the West Coast, 2019.